-6.3 At the Locks, the majority of the buildings are gathered around the bottom lock and basin, with the exception of the reconstructed former Boiler House for the Inclined Plane Boat Lift, now a museum, and the top lock cottage, now a cafe, which are both located further up the lock.
+- 6.2 Foxton Lock ponds, disused canal and inclined plane are identified as a Local Wildlife Site. - 6.3 At the Locks, the majority of the buildings are gathered around the bottom lock and basin, with the exception of the reconstructed former Boiler House for the

+Inclined Plane Boat Lift, now a museum, and the top lock cottage, now a cafe, which are both located further up the lock.
 All the buildings have historic connections with the canal and are used mainly for business purposes.

-6.4 Originally, the Boiler House was home to the boiler and mechanical workings which powered the caissons (barge containers) up and down the Inclined Plane.
+- 6.4 Originally, the Boiler House was home to the boiler and mechanical workings which powered the caissons (barge containers) up and down the Inclined Plane.
 Now after extensive refurbishment, it is the place to explore the history of the lift, Locks and Lives associated with Foxton Locks.
 Previously called Foxton Canal Museum, the Boiler House retains its museum accreditation but tells the story in exciting new and innovative ways.

-6.5 Behind the Boiler House is the Inclined Plane Boat Lift.
-Designed at a time when canals were the mass transport freight system for England the boat lift was built to help improve the capacity of the canal network.
+- 6.5 Behind the Boiler

+House is the Inclined

+Plane Boat Lift.

+Designed at a time

+when canals were

+the mass transport

+freight system for

+England the boat lift

+was built to help

+improve the

+capacity of the

+canal network.

-- 6.6 At the base of the locks is a canal-side shop/chandlery and two pubs; Bridge 61 and Foxton Locks Inn. - 6.7 The locks and surrounding area are open and accessible to the public all year round.
-The site attracts over 300,000 visitors per year, with most arriving by car.
+- 6.6 At the base of the locks is a canal-side shop/chandlery and two pubs;

+Bridge 61 and Foxton Locks Inn.

+- 6.7 The locks and surrounding area are open and accessible to the public all year round.
+The site attracts over

+300,000 visitors per year, with most arriving by car.
 The network of footpaths and towpaths provide ideal walking and cycling opportunities with a choice of many routes.